-An algorithm helps to understand the process, the inputs, and the possible outcomes.
+- An algorithm helps to understand the process, the inputs, and the possible outcomes.

-An algorithm breaks down complex operations into finite simple processes and facilitates the programmer to convert them into functions.
+- An algorithm breaks down complex operations into finite simple processes and facilitates the programmer to convert them into functions.

-An algorithm features expandability in understanding the problem.
+- It features expandability in understanding the problem.
 It analyses the situation with relevance to the real world.

-An algorithm ensures efficiency in writing a computer program.
+- It ensures efficiency in writing a computer program.

-It is easy to debug or detect errors in an algorithm.
+- It is easy to debug or detect errors in an algorithm.

-An algorithm assures optimization of memory space.
+- An algorithm assures optimization of memory space.

-An algorithm provides multiple ways to solve a problem and thus facilitates the user to choose the fastest algorithm (with the lowest time complexity).
+- An algorithm provides multiple ways to solve a problem and thus facilitates the user to choose the fastest algorithm (with the lowest time complexity).

 Disadvantages of Algorithms

-Algorithms are not suitable to solve complicated problems.
+- Algorithms are not suitable to solve complicated problems.

-Algorithms may be time-consuming
+- Algorithms may be time-consuming.

-Expressing repetitive tasks, conditional statements, and complex mathematical formulas, in an algorithm may be difficult.
+- Expressing repetitive tasks, conditional statements, and complex mathematical formulas, in an algorithm may be difficult.